What is the difference between accreditation and certification?

 b) Knowledge, Skills, and Attitudes (KSAs) include the physical and mental capabilities that a practitioner must possess to perform a job competently, ethically, and safely.

-How does a Job Task Analysis relate to my Training Provider application?
+How does a Job Task Analysis relate to my Training Provider or Certificate Program application?

-The Standard requires that you demonstrate that you are training to specific industry jobs that have been defined by a Job Task Analysis.
+The IREC standards require that you demonstrate that you are training to specific industry jobs that have been defined by a job task analysis.
 As such, your curriculum must cover all the tasks and subtasks of one or more JTAs through one or more specific courses.

 Must I only use Job Task Analyses that have already been accepted by IREC?

-All job task analyses used for the IREC application must be accepted by IREC prior to submission of a Letter of Intent.
+All job task analyses used for the IREC application must be accepted by IREC prior to submission of an Eligibility Form.
 If you are using an industry-validated job task analysis not yet accepted by IREC, there is a process in place that you may use to submit it for acceptance.
 Please see the Candidate Handbook for more information.

 How do I cross-map our training curriculum to the relevant JTA?